vinceallenvince/Bit-Shadow-Machine/README.md

 Think of a Bit-Shadow Machine as a rendering engine.
 You supply the particles to animate.
 It takes care of drawing them on screen.

-To setup a simple Bit-Shadow Machine, reference BitShadowMachine.min.js and Modernizr.min.js from a script tag in the &lt;head&gt; of your document.
+To setup a simple Bit-Shadow Machine, reference bitshadowmachine.min.js and the bitshadowmachine.css from a script tag in the &lt;head&gt; of your document.

-Also, reference the bitshadowmachine.css file.

 In the body, add a &lt;script&gt; tag and create a new Bit-Shadow system.
 Pass the system a function that adds items to the system.